Laura Barquero: 2021–2022 season

 Barquero/Zandron made their international debut on the Challenger series at the 2021 Lombardia Trophy.
 They were second in the short program and won the free skate, taking the silver medal overall and finishing less than four points behind Italian national champions Della Monica/Guarise.
-They were next assigned to the 2021 CS Nebelhorn Trophy, attempting to qualify a berth for Spain at the 2022 Winter Olympics.
-Third in the short program, they won the free skate despite two jump errors, taking the silver medal overall and the first of three pairs berths available at the event.
+They were next assigned to the 2021 CS Nebelhorn Trophy, where they attempted to qualify a berth for Spain at the 2022 Winter Olympics.
+Third in the short program, they won the free skate despite two jump errors.
+They took the silver medal overall and the first of three pairs berths available at the event.
 This was the first time a Spanish pair qualified for the Winter Olympics.
 Barquero said she was "proud" of their work, while Zandron said he was confident that he would acquire Spanish citizenship in time to attend the Games.
 At their second Challenger, the 2021 CS Finlandia Trophy, they placed sixth with new personal bests in both segments and overall.

-Zandron obtained his Spanish citizenship on December 29, 2021, making the team eligible to represent Spain at the Winter Olympics.
+Zandron obtained his Spanish citizenship on 29 December 2021, making the team eligible to represent Spain at the Winter Olympics.
 In the new year, they competed together at their first European Championships, finishing in ninth place.
-Competing at the 2022 Winter Olympics in the pairs event, Barquero/Zandron were eleventh in the short program, receiving only a base level on their death spiral.
-Eleventh in the free skate as well; they finished eleventh overall.
+Competing at the 2022 Winter Olympics in the pairs event, Barquero/Zandron were eleventh in the short program after receiving only a base level on their death spiral.
+They were eleventh in the free skate as well, and they finished eleventh overall.

-On 22 February, the International Testing Agency reported that a sample taken from Barquero following the short program at the Olympics tested positive for a banned substance, a Clostebol metabolite.
-Her team suggested that the most likely source of the substance was the Trofodermin that she applied to a cut between her fingers caused by her skate blades during the short program.
-Due to Barquero's pending anti-doping case, Barquero/Zandron consequently were not entered for the 2022 World Championships scheduled for the end of March.
+In September 2022, Barquero was issued with a one-year competition ban backdated to February 2022 in relation to an anti-doping rule violation after testing positive for unintentional use of clostebol at the 2022 Winter Olympics in Beijing.
+Barquero said that the positive test result came from cross-contamination from a cream she did not use but which was stored in a drawer with other products.

+Barquero and Zandron did not enter the 2022 World Championships due to her suspension at the time.

+2022–2023 season

+Barquero and Zandron began preparing for the 2023 World Championships toward the end of her suspension period; however, after a few days of training, she again tested positive for clostebol.
+A hair test found that the most likely cause was again accidental contact with her skin rather than doping-related usage, but she was not able to find where the contamination came from.

+2024–25 season

+In July, Zandron officially announced that he and Barquero had been "forced to end their partnership" after two seasons of not competing.
+While it was recognized that she did not have intentional contact with clostebol, she was given a six-year suspension ending in February 2028.